maxhbr/LDBcollector/docs/source/getting_started.md

 - In Hermine a "product" is a piece of software that you develop internally.
 - A "release" is a version of a product.
-- A "component" is a thrid party FOSS component used by you
+- A "component" is a third party FOSS component used by you
 - A "version" is a version of a component

 ## Manual workflow